Project Moonman: Early years

 Mark Thompson had songs for a band he wants to form, he got signed to O/C Records and had to find band members.
 Coming from the DJ scene, he wanted to create something different, to perform with musicians instead of doing it alone.

 He met Nick Gotinga (lead guitarist) and Alden Acosta (bass guitarist) through Kean Cipriano during a recording session at O/C Records.
 That same day Mark met Martin Riggs Nuñez.
 They were there to just hang out and talk about the plans for Project Moonman.

 Alden & Mark hit it off because they were talking about the technical side of mixing and mastering.
-Where as Nick played every riff on the first listen in the O/C Records recording studio which blew Mark's blew my mind.
+Whereas Nick played every riff on the first listen in the O/C Records recording studio which blew Mark's mind.

 Owen Greyson & Mark have been working together already, Mark has been producing some of Owen's songs.
 And got him on board to fill the backing vocals for our live.
 Eventually he also wrote some verses and joined the group.

 Lukas Samuel (drums) and Mark met through Nick.
 Nick and Lukas were former band Mates.
 They needed a drummer for their first round of live performances (online).
 Lukas fits the role perfectly.

 Arden Formento (DJ) came in late, he's been in Battle Circuit DJing.
 Mark relates to that, because it's the same route he went through.
 Arden's role is to fill all the electronic sounds and vocal samples in the original songs and provide space.